 1. More and more designer brands and designer service platforms obtained financing support

-There have been more and more independent fashion designers and designer bands emerging in China in recent years.
-Luxe.Co has tracked over 640 active independent designer brands currently.
+There have been more and more independent fashion designers and designer brands emerging in China in recent years.
+Luxe.Co is tracking over 640 active independent designer brands currently.
 In 2018, many designer brands obtained financing, such as Masha Ma, MUKZIN (密扇) and BIFU (彼伏) .
-With a slight increase compared to 2017 (Lanyu) and 2016 (Grace Chen and MUKZIN), the overall number of investment cases and amounts remained low.
+Even with a slight increase compared to 2017 (Lanyu) and 2016 (Grace Chen and MUKZIN), the overall number of investment cases and amounts remained low.

 Platforms targeting designer services, also attracted institutional investors in 2018.
 Designer brand incubator Magmode (名堂) obtained USD 30M financing.
 Data-driven designer brand distributor AnyShopStyle obtained tens of millions of yuan investment.
 Designer e-commerce platform ICY obtained nearly one hundred million-yuan funding.
 These platforms aim to help designers focusing on the design part, and provide services in typical “weak links”, such as supply chain and distribution parts, in order to accelerate the commercialization process of niche brands.